shenanigami/mqtt-toggle/README.md

 - also, had to use import instead of require, according to [mqttjs readme](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).

-Next: I want to try to check for connack packet (that connection is successful) using [mqtt-packet from mqttjs](https://github.com/mqttjs/mqtt-packet).
+2024-07-24: After a bit of an odyssey, I stumbled upon the mqttjs's client api, specifically [event](https://github.com/mqttjs/MQTT.js?tab=readme-ov-file#event-connect) handling.
+For this latest commit, the goal was to get some sort of verification of successful connect/disconnect in forms of console logs.
+For connect, I was able to print the connack packet to the console, for disconnect I used the close event that occurs that is emitted after a disconnect.

-Next next: Deal with second toggle (pub-sub stuff).
+Next: Deal with second toggle (pub-sub stuff).

 ## React + TypeScript + Vite